esp8266/Arduino/doc/faq/a06-global-build-options.rst

 ``windows disk cleanup``.
 Or, type ``disk cleanup`` in the Windows® taskbar search box.

+You can run multiple Arduino IDE windows as long as you run one version of the Arduino IDE at a time.
+When testing different versions, completely exit one before starting the next version.
+For example, Arduino IDE 1.8.19 and Arduino IDE 2.0 work with different temp and build paths.
+With this combination, the workaround logic sometimes fails to enable.
+At the time of this writing, when Arduino IDE 2.0 rc5 exits, it leaves the temp space dirty.
+This keeps the workaround active the next time the IDE is started.
+If this is an issue, manually delete the temp files.

 If you think your workflow performance would benefit from keeping a per Sketch copy of ``core.a``, you can turn off the “Aggressively cache compiled core” feature.
 You need to find the location of